 What Countries Do Harpy Eagles Live In?

-Despite their large range, harpy eagles are sparsely distributed, and are seldom seen.
+Despite being found over a wide area, harpy eagles are sparsely distributed, and are seldom seen.

 Harpy Eagle Habitat

 Harpy eagles usually inhabit the canopy layer of tropical lowland rainforests.
 Despite their size, they are fast, nimble flyers, and usually hunt in forested areas.